 It is noted that functions will involve a range of people which is set out in this section.
 In summary function size will typically be smaller than 300 people as it is governed by the seated capacity of the function rooms such as the ballroom capacity of 56 -90 people, Great Hall 150-215 people and the Hayshed up to 200 people and the Marque capacity of 160 - 200 people.
-The maximum figure of 300 people relates to occasional functions associated with the use of the outdoor Garden, Western Lawn or Hayshed/Pecan Grove areas such as gathering for outdoor events.
+The maximum figure of 300 people relates to occasional functions associated with the use of the outdoor Garden, Western Lawn or Hayshed/Peacan Grove areas such a gathering for a launch, announcement or display.

-The frequency of events takes into account that Fernhill remains a family home and rural property.
-It is envisaged that functions will take place on a regular basis.
+The frequency of events takes into account the fact Fernhill remains a family home and rural property.
+It is envisaged that functions will take place on regular basis approximately 30 weeks of the year.